craxidile/react-native-course/week01-20170914/fundametal-javascript-datatype-part01.md

 +'helloworld'
 //result = NaN

-// While '+' operator could produce a NaN value,
+// As '+' operator could produce a NaN value,
 // we could use '~~' instead.
 ~~'helloworld'
 //result = 0